kervel/waterput_esp8266/README.md

 Note that this *will not work* if you already connect the jumper cable before powerup, because then the board will enter firmware download mode.

+# Data logging on kubernetes

+The k8s subdirectory contains resources for:
+* a MQTT server
+* influxdb
+* telegraf configured to log everything from the MQTT server to influxdb
+* grafana